Disneyland Logo

 Disneyland Logo 1955

 Walt Disney originally wanted to call its entertainment complex Mickey Mouse Park, but then changed its mind and chose Disneyland.
 The name was first used in 1954 for a television series that aired on ABC.
-The television program helped raise funds to build the park, as the ABC network agreed to fund it in exchange for showing the show.
+The television program helped raise funds to build the park, as the ABC network agreed to fund it in exchange for the show’s airtime.

 The first logo features the word “Disneyland,” written in an unusual font.
-The lettering style is reminiscent of the Gothic writing of the Middle Ages.
+The lettering style is reminiscent of Gothic lettering from the Middle Ages.
 The black color emphasizes this similarity, making the text expressive.

 2000 – today